 Health care insurance in Croatia includes basic, additional and private health care insurance.
 Basic health care insurance is mandatory and consists of the right to health care and the right to financial benefits, including compensation of salary during sick leave or maternity leave.
-Additional and private health care insurances are voluntary insurances with the beneficiary contributing a monthly insurance premium.
+Additional and private health care insurances are voluntary in which the beneficiary contributes a monthly insurance premium.

 In case a bilateral agreement on social security exists, the country of origin’s local health insurance authority must issue a document as a basis for the third-country national to be entitled to medical protection while in Croatia.